tamunoWoks/parch_and_posey/sql.md

 HAVING SUM(o.total_amt_usd) < 1000
 ORDER BY total;
 ```
-- Which account has spent the most with us?
+- Which account has spent the most?
 ```sql
 SELECT a.id, a.name, SUM(o.total_amt_usd) total
 FROM accounts a